How to Run Effective 1:1s 🧑🤝🧑

 Have 1:1s always at the same day, same time.
 This is important to build the habit, just like having breakfast or brushing your teeth.
 People need to prepare for 1:1s, and need to know when these will happen.

-Schedule 45 minutes for them.
-In my experience 30 minutes are often enough, but you don't want to cut the meeting short in case they are not.
+Schedule 40 minutes for them.
+In my experience, 30 minutes might be enough, but you don't want to cut the meeting short in case they are not.
 Especially because long 1:1s are usually important 1:1s.

 Always do them.
 Finally, this might be trivial, but it's really important not to cancel 1:1s.
 1:1s work because they are a reliable space.
 If they stop being reliable, they stop working.